-OVERVIEW: The Oklahoma City Community Foundation manages over 1,300 donor funds and has more than $810 million in total assets.
-This community foundation focuses its attention on parks and public spaces in central Oklahoma and getting its people in the greater Oklahoma City area physical active and eating healthy.
+OVERVIEW: The Oklahoma City Community Foundation manages over 1,600 donor funds and focuses much of its attention on parks and public spaces in central Oklahoma, as well as getting its people in the greater Oklahoma City area physical active and eating healthy.

 FUNDING AREAS: Parks, public spaces, health, wellness, rural areas, people with developmental disabilities

 IP TAKE: Nonprofit leaders in central Oklahoma should learn about each of OCCF’s grant funds because they each have different guidelines and deadlines.

 PROFILE: Established in 1969, the Oklahoma City Community Foundation (OCCF) works with donors to create charitable funds that benefit central Oklahoma.
 Motivated by the passage of the National Tax Reform Act of 1969, oil businessman and philanthropist John E. Kirkpatrick and eight other community leaders founded the Oklahoma City Community Foundation.
 OCCF aims to “serve the charitable purposes of its donors and the charitable needs of the Oklahoma City area through the development and administration of endowment and other charitable funds with the goal of preserving capital and enhancing value.”
 Grantmaking areas of interest include parks, public spaces, health, wellness, rural areas, and people with developmental disabilities.